 - Don’t spray DEET-based products directly on your face.
-Spray or apply the product onto your hands and then spread the liquid or cream onto your skins, avoiding around your eyes and mouth to avoid irritation and inhalation.
+Spray or apply the product onto your hands and then spread the liquid or cream onto your skin, avoiding around your eyes and mouth to avoid irritation and inhalation.
 If swallowed, DEET is toxic.

 - Use DEER sparingly.
-Unlike a product like sunscreen, DEET is a strong product, so be sure to apply only a thin layer so you don’t overuse it.
+Unlike a product like a sunscreen, DEET is a strong product, so be sure to apply only a thin layer so you don’t overuse it.

 - DEET is intended for outdoor use.
 Wash off with soap and water once you go back inside for the day.